-Apple’s long awaited iOS 14 update was released today, and brings with it a mighty download size and tonnes of new features that’ll give your phone a fresh, new feeling.
+Apple’s long awaited iOS 14 update is now available, and brings with it a mighty download size and tonnes of new features that’ll give your phone a fresh, new feeling.
 New features available with iOS 14 include a new translation app, new layout customisation tools, and App Clips, along with some major UI overhauls when it comes to taking calls and using Siri.
 There’s a lot to go over, so let’s dive right into it.

 iOS 14: All the big changes out now

 iOS 14 is huge – so huge that the beta for the update took up about 2.66GB (so make sure you free up some space on your phone!).
-The biggest changes iOS 14 brings revolve around the way the operating system looks and how you interact with the phone, although there are some new things, like the Translate app and App Clips.
+The biggest changes iOS 14 brings revolve around the way the operating system looks and how you interact with the phone, although there are some new things, like the Translate app and App Clips. iOS 14 also brings a range of new privacy updates, and now notifies you when apps do certain things like find devices on your network, or use your camera or microphone.
 Let’s jump into all of the big changes.

 New features: Translate, App Clips and Guides

 There’s some new features on the way for Apple fans – in fact there’s three big ones.
 “Translate” is an entirely new app coming for iPhones, allowing you to translate the language you’re speaking on the fly and powered by Siri.
 The app works offline, with 11 languages supported.
 This is a great feature if you love to travel, or if you find yourself needing to speak to people in other languages often.